-Sometimes these methods are not pleasant, but spiritual growth is about destroying boundaries.
+Sometimes these methods are unpleasant, but spiritual growth is about destroying boundaries.
 An excellent example of a teacher who challenges you is Don Juan.
 He is the main character in the accounts of Carlos Castaneda.
 Don Juan reminds me of my teacher, Guru Tua.

 This approach differs from a person who has or seeks celebrity status.
-People who base their credibility on popularity and showmanship are salesmen, not teachers.
+Salesmen, not teachers, base their credibility on popularity and showmanship.
 These latter qualities are those of a salesman, not a teacher.
 Above all, don’t follow a salesperson.
 Focus on finding a spiritual teacher who can challenge and impart techniques that enable you to change.
 Stay away from those who cater to the masses.

 However, his teaching was so influential people kept pushing him into the spotlight.
 He resisted the spotlight to maintain a proper balance.
 He decided to focus on teaching rather than publicizing what he taught.
 I’m talking about Maharishi Mahesh Yogi (2).
 He taught teachers and sent them out into the world.
 He also openly promoted other teachers and other methods.
 His focus was on teaching.